Henry Knox: Demobilization

 When the British withdrew the last of their troops from New York on November 21, 1783, Knox was at the head of the American forces that took over.
 He stood next to Washington during the latter's farewell address on December 4 at Fraunces Tavern.
 After Washington resigned his commission as commander-in-chief on December 23, Knox became the senior officer of the army.

 The post of Secretary at War became available when Benjamin Lincoln resigned in November 1783, and Lincoln had recommended Knox to follow him.
 Although the Confederation Congress had been aware of Lincoln's intent to resign when the formal peace arrived, it had not named a successor.
 Knox had been considered for the job when it was given to Lincoln in 1781, and expressed his interest in succeeding Lincoln.
 However, in the absence of a guiding hand in the War Department, Congress attempted to implement an idea for a standing militia force as a peacetime army.
 Knox resigned his army commission in early 1784, "well satisfied to be excluded from any responsibility in arrangements which it is impossible to execute", and Congress' idea failed.

 Knox returned to Massachusetts, where the family established a home in Dorchester.
 Knox worked to reassemble a large parcel of land in Maine (parts of what are sometimes called the Waldo Patent and the Bingham Purchase) that had been confiscated from his Loyalist in-laws.
-He was able to assemble a vast multi-million acre real estate empire in Maine, including almost all of the old Flucker holdings, in part by getting appointed the state's official for disposing of seized lands, and then rigging the sale of his in-laws' lands to a straw buyer acting on his behalf.
+He was able to assemble a vast multi-million acre real estate empire in Maine, including almost all of the old Flucker holdings, in part by getting appointed the state's official for disposing of seized lands, and then transferring the sale of his in-laws' lands to a straw buyer acting on his behalf.
 He was also appointed to a state commission responsible for negotiating treaty provisions with the Penobscot Indians of central Maine.
 This commission also became involved in investigating issues surrounding the eastern border with Nova Scotia (now New Brunswick), a matter that would not be resolved until the 1842 Webster-Ashburton Treaty.